reactjs/react.dev/src/content/reference/react-dom/server/renderToStaticMarkup.md

 const html = renderToStaticMarkup(<Page />);
 ```

-It will produce non-interactive HTML output of your React components.
+It will produce non-interactive HTML output of your React Components.

 [See more examples below.](#usage)